x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/File/scp_en.md

 ##NAME##

 scp - Remote copy file.
+The format of srcFile and dstFile is: ip:sdbcmPort@filePath.

 ##SYNOPSIS##